StockNews.com Upgrades Alamos Gold (NYSE:AGI) to “Hold”

-StockNews.com upgraded shares of Alamos Gold (NYSE:AGI – Get Rating) (TSE:AGI) from a sell rating to a hold rating in a research report report published on Thursday.
+Alamos Gold (NYSE:AGI – Get Rating) (TSE:AGI) was upgraded by investment analysts at StockNews.com from a “sell” rating to a “hold” rating in a report issued on Saturday.

 Alamos Gold Company Profile